kubeflow/website/content/en/docs/aws/authentication.md

 > Note: You can use your own domain for `cognitoUserPoolDomain`.
 In this case, we just use Amazon Cognito domain `kubeflow-testing`.
 If you use your own domain, please check [aws-e2e](/docs/aws/aws-e2e) for more details.

-After you finish the TLS and Authentication configuration, then you can run `kfctl apply -V -f ${CONFIG_FILE}`.
+After you finish the TLS and Authentication configuration, run this command: `kfctl apply -V -f ${CONFIG_FILE}`.

 After a while, your ALB will be ready, you can get ALB hostname by running follow command.